needle-mirror/com.unity.netcode/Documentation~/installation.md

     - com.unity.netcode
     - com.unity.entities.graphics

-When the Package Manager is done you can continue with the [next part](networked-cube.md).
+When the Package Manager is done, you can continue with the [next part](networked-cube.md).